 - Avoid overstimulation (it leads to meltdowns).

-- Spend time in kid-friendly environments where it’s easy for them to succeed.
+- Spend time each day in kid-friendly environments where it’s easy for them to succeed.

 - Set expectations: warn of transitions, and explain what the plans are.

 - Create predictable routines & clear rules so they know what’s expected of them.
 Set appropriate limits on behavior.
-(Be sure that your expectations are developmentally appropriate.
-Don’t ask more of them than they are capable of.)
+(Be sure that your expectations are developmentally appropriate.)

 To Improve Behavior